How to experimentally evaluate the adiabatic condition for quantum annealing: Results for strong non-adiabatic transitions

 \section{Results for strong non-adiabatic transitions}

-In the main text, we consider a case that the non-adiabatic transition is not relevant.
+In the main text, we considered a case in which the non-adiabatic transition is not relevant.
 In this section, we investigate the performance of our scheme when we increase the effect of the non-adiabatic transitions in case $E$.